 The project route is determined according to the principle of "shortest possible" and in accordance with the planning, suitable for terrain conditions, meeting technical requirements, limiting passage through relic areas and avoiding densely populated areas, ensuring East-West corridor connectivity.

-Similarly, for the station project, the Ministry of Transport determined it based on four principles: being suitable for planning, located in the economic center, ensuring convenient connection with the public transport system, and ensuring effective exploitation of infrastructure.
+Similarly, for station construction, the Ministry of Transport determined based on four principles, which are consistent with planning, located in the economic center area, ensuring convenient connection with the public transport system, and ensuring effective exploitation of infrastructure.

 Accordingly, the railway line will pass through 20 provinces with 23 passenger stations and 5 freight stations, each station has a planned development space of 250 - 300 hectares, except for Thu Thiem station with an expected scale of about 17 hectares.